CodeSeoul/event_member_management_planning/data_model.md

 [Members](#member) can vote on proposed events via an [Event Vote](#event-vote).
 An event can have zero or more event votes.

+An event must have an [Event Type](#event-type) that specifies what kind of experience attendees can have at the event.

 ## Event Tag
 An event tag entity represents a tag for connecting related [Events](#event).
 An event tag just has a name (TODO: max length).